 I completed the two year course with honors.
 The CTC following my name means "Certificate of Training and Counseling."

 Of course, even after two years of extensive study, there's always more research and advances in animal behavior to keep up with.
-I continue to attend seminars and classes by experts such as Daniel Mills and Susan Friedman.
+I continue to attend seminars, classes, and webinars by experts such as Daniel Mills, Susan Friedman, Susan Garrett, Bob Bailey, Simon Prins, and Michael Shikashio.
 And then there are the books!
 Lots and lots of books.
 Feel free to ask for reading suggestions!

 Let me be clear: No dog needs a shock collar, prong collar, choke chain, pain, fear, or intimidation to learn.
 Unfortunately, many trainers use those methods because they don’t know how to solve problems without them.